 Is this coffee smiling at me?
 Or am I delirious from lack of sleep?

 The AP Biology test doesn't include a set number of questions that deal with each topic area, but you should note that the exam is centered around four major themes (or "Big Ideas," as the College Board calls them).
-Here's a list of these themes, followed by the topics that fall beneath each of them:
+Here's a list of these themes, followed by some of the topics that fall beneath each of them.

 The process of evolution drives the diversity and unity of life.
 Topics that fall into this category include the following: